-Learn how to make Black Beans and Brown Rice in one pot using flavorful and inexpensive ingredients.
-This versatile recipe is great in tacos, burritos or enjoyed on its own.
+Learn how to make black beans and brown rice in one pot using flavorful and inexpensive ingredients.
+This versatile recipe is kid-friendly, vegan and gluten-free!

 - Brown rice: Long- or medium-grain will work.
 I don't recommend short grain.
 See note below about using white rice.